It’s time to buy a new vacuum cleaner, and this seems like an easy task – right?

 Everyone has a budget, regardless of whether it is a big or small one.
-As a result, it is best to start things off by showing you the best vacuums within the three main price brackets, so you can discover the one that works best for you.
+As a result, it let's start things off by showing you the vacuums within the three main price brackets, so you can discover the one that works best for you.

-Your budget will need to vary depending on the type of model that you choose, as well as the brand that you go with.
+The price you choose to spend will need to vary depending on the type of model that you need, as well as the brand that you go with.
 A good example of this is that a cordless vacuum for £100 may sound great, but in reality, it doesn’t function nearly as well as a model that is priced closer to £250.
 Similarly, you can find great cylinder vacuums in every price range.

-Starting with the budget is a great step forward, and as you progress through this guide, you will be able to explore more of the model types and features that you might need – each of which may influence the amount you are willing to spend on a new vacuum.
+Starting with the lower price bracket is a great step forward, and as you progress through this guide, you will be able to explore more of the model types and features that you might need – each of which may influence the amount you are willing to spend on a new vacuum.
 After all, if you invest well they can last you a good few years.

-These are our top three picks for vacuum cleaners under £100.
+These are our top three picks for vacuum cleaners up to £100.
 If you want to read more details about each model, alongside our other expert picks, be sure to stop and read our Best Vacuum Cleaner Under £100 Guide.

 Powerful yet energy-efficient cylinder vacuum cleaner.
 Cyclonic technology to improve suction with a large capacity canister and a range of handy accessories.